Chippewa / Ojibwe History

 * Frederick Critt, Leech Lake

 * Pvt.
-Wesley Eagle, NavyCross, White Earth band, Iwo Jima
+Wesley Eagle, NavyCross, White Earth Nation, Iwo Jima

 * James L. Johnson,Leech Lakeband?
 France